Rates and Charges

 This is an annual charge on land that is subject to a stormwater management plan.
 The charge helps Council cover the costs of the works that need to be undertaken as part of the stormwater management plan.
 There is a stormwater management plan in place for the City of Tamworth and as such, a levy is currently charged on all properties within the city boundary.

-To find out more about the stormwater levy, you can download the Department of Local Government’s Frequently Asked Questions on Rates and Annual Charges.
+To find out more about the stormwater levy, you can view the Office of Local Government’s Frequently Asked Questions and Guidelines on Stormwater Management.

 What are wastewater service availability charges?